Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: System Model

 \section{System Model}

 As illustrated in Fig. \ref{secure_RSMA_MISO_BC}, we consider a downlink RSMA-based MISO BC secure communication model, where one base station (BS) equipped with $N_{\rm t}$ transmit antennas simultaneously serves $K$ single-antenna users, indexed by $\mathcal{K} = \{1,...,K\}$.
-The BS transmits $K$ confidential messages $W_1,...,W_K$ to the $K$ users within its coverage.
-Each message $W_k$ is intended for the $k$th user denoted by user-$k$, and needs to be kept secret from other users.
-Each user acts not only as a legitimate user to decode its desired message but also as a potential eavesdropper to wiretap the messages transmitted to other users. ,
+The BS transmits $K$ confidential messages $W_1,...,W_K$ to the $K$ users sharing the same time-frequency resource.
+Each message $W_k$ is intended for the $k$th user, denoted by user-$k$, and needs to be kept secret from other users.
+Each user acts not only as a legitimate user to decode its desired message but as a potential eavesdropper to wiretap the messages transmitted to other users.

-Following the principle of 1-layer RS\footnote{1-layer RS is a low-complexity RSMA scheme proposed in \cite{Bruno2016RS,Hamdi2016RSWMMSE}, and is referred to as RS in the rest of the paper for simplicity.}, the message $W_k$ intended for user-$k$ is split into a common part $W_{\mathrm{c},k}$ and a private part $W_{\mathrm{p},k}$.
+Following the principle of 1-layer RS , the message $W_k$ intended for user-$k$ is split into a common part $W_{\mathrm{c},k}$ and a private part $W_{\mathrm{p},k}$.
 The common parts of all users $W_{\mathrm{c},1}, . . . , W_{\mathrm{c},K}$ are then combined into a common message $W_\mathrm{c}$, which is encoded into the common stream $s_\mathrm{c}$ afterwards using a codebook shared by all users.
-The common stream $s_\mathrm{c}$ is required to be decoded by all users as it can contain part of the messages of all users.
+The common stream $s_\mathrm{c}$ is required to be decoded by all users as it contains part of the messages of all users.
 Meanwhile, the private part $W_{\mathrm{p},k}$ of user-$k$ is independently encoded into a private stream $s_k$, which is only required to be decoded by user-$k$.
-The encoded common stream and private streams are then linearly precoded and the resulting transmit signal at BS is
+The encoded common stream and private streams are then linearly precoded and the resultant transmit signal at BS is